A narcissist is a thief of joy.

 Empathy.
 A narcissist will use our empathy just like our own emotions against us, they will beg, pled, triangulate, pity play, confuse, or place that much fear into us we conform to their demands, as we feel bad if we don’t, we feel bad when we do.
 Yet, we fear what they will do more than we fear our own feelings.

 Enough.
-Most of us question if we indeed are good enough, as we are human, we make mistakes, we make errors in judgment, and we look for ways to be enough, often instead of looking to be enough for ourselves, we can try to be enough for others, often as a narcissist has already planted that self-doubt within our minds that we are not enough, we try harder and harder to please them, never realising at the time we are losing ourselves, and the more we try to please them, it is still never enough for them.
+Most of us question if we indeed are good enough, as we are human, we make mistakes, we make errors in judgment, and we look for ways to be enough, often instead of looking to be enough for ourselves, we can try to be enough for others, often as a narcissist has already planted that self-doubt within our minds that we are not enough, we try harder and harder to please them, never realising at the time we are losing ourselves.
+The more we try to please them, it is still never enough for them.

 Drama.
 A narcissist will create so much drama within our lives, and it releases cortisol, dopamine and other natural chemicals so that we literally become addicted to the Toxic cycle.

 Isolation.
 Once we have the self-doubt, once our emotions are running on a high, when we no longer feel good enough, surrounded by drama, we become mentally, emotionally and physically drained, our minds left so confused with Cognitive Dissonance we become isolated from friends and family, from any kind of support.

 Cognitive Dissonance.
 Everything that happens within a narcissistic relationship leaves us confused we live two different realities, have different values and beliefs running around our heads, living confused about reality, which way to turn and what to do.